 Well Known Trademark: As per the definition mentioned in The Trade Marks Act, 1999 it is “well-known trade mark”, in relation to any goods or services, means a mark which has become so to the substantial segment of the public which uses such goods or receives such services that the use of such mark in relation to other goods or services would be likely to be taken as indicating a connection in the course of trade or rendering of services between those goods or services and a person using the mark in relation to the first-mentioned goods or services.”

-As of now the list includes 81 marks listed as well-known on the IP India website.
-Earlier the scenario was that the proprietor of a famous trade mark could only establish his mark as well known by judicial proceedings before a court.
-But after the recent change in the Trade Mark Rules, 2017, ‘Ease of doing business in India’ and ‘Start up India’ initiative has been promoted.
-As a result now a proprietor of a famous mark can directly apply online to the Registrar of Trade marks for inclusion of his mark into the list of well-known trademarks.
+As of now, the list includes 81 marks listed as well-known on the IP India website.
+Earlier the scenario was that the proprietor of a famous trademark could only establish his mark as well known by judicial proceedings before a court.
+But after the recent change in the Trade Mark Rules, 2017, ‘Ease of doing business in India’ and ‘Startup India’ initiative has been promoted.
+As a result, now a proprietor of a famous mark can directly apply online to the Registrar of Trademarks for the inclusion of his mark into the list of well-known trademarks.

-The new rules also mention about the conditions and the requirements which need to followed by the owners of the marks to declare their marks as well-known.
+The new rules also mention about the conditions and the requirements which need to follow by the owners of the marks to declare their marks as well-known.

 a. the knowledge or recognition of the trade mark in the relevant section of the public, including knowledge in India of the mark;

 b. the duration, extent and geographical area of any use of such trade mark;